mtgjson/mtgjson-website/docs/abstract-models/all-prices/index.md

         "retail": {
           // Foil prices
           "foil": {
-            // Date as key and price as value "<YYYY-MM-DD>": float
+            // ISO 8601 date format as the key and price as value
+            [key: string]: float
           },
           // Normal prices
           "normal": {
-            // Date as key and price as value "<YYYY-MM-DD>": float
+            // ISO 8601 date format as the key and price as value
+            [key: string]: float
           }
         }
       },